-Debt is an amount of money that one one party borrows from another.
+Debts are the amount of money that one one party borrows from other parties.
 This is usually with an arrangement subject to terms about the amount and timing of repayments of principal and interest.

 You must take a debt with a clear intention of paying it back.
 Debtors are legally responsible for paying the debts they legitimately owe.

 They cannot send you to jail or even arrest you for owing a debt, regardless of the amount involved.
 However, you could face court action over unpaid debts.

 A loan for a sum exceeding 2,000 Baht in capital is not enforceable by action without a written evidence of the loan signed by the borrower.

 No repayment of a loan of money evidenced by writing is proven unless there is a written evidence signed by the lender, or the document evidencing the loan was already surrendered to the borrower or cancelled.